-Each program can get you skilled up, and participating in marine conservation in a meaningful way.
+Each program can get you skilled up and participating in marine conservation in a meaningful way.
 You can take part in these programs from April to October.

-GVI’s base camp is in the town of Puerto Morelos, situated on a stretch of the Carribean coastline known as the Riviera Maya.
+Volunteering in Mexico with us means living in the town of Puerto Morelos, situated on a stretch of the Caribbean coastline on the Yucatan Peninsula known as the Riviera Maya.

 While the biggest industry in Puerto Morelos is tourism, fishing comes in a close-second.
 The fishing trade is essential to the economic well-being of this Mexican community.